Ledger Nano X wallet profile

 Build quality is stainless steel and plastic — solid without being heavy, at 34g.
 The two physical buttons require a short learning curve: press both simultaneously to confirm actions.

 One thing worth noting: Ledger has shipped over 6 million devices worldwide, making them the largest target in the hardware wallet space.
-The 2020 data breach is often cited as a concern — but what actually happened was a breach of their marketing database, exposing customer names and addresses.
+The 2020 breach affected Ledger's marketing database and exposed customer names and addresses.
+Ledger reported no device-level key breach.
 Device security was never compromised.
 Not a single coin was stolen through a vulnerability in the hardware itself.

 Security Deep Dive